milesix/siesta/.gitlab/issue_templates/Compilation Issue.md

 This is vital since some bugs are already fixed in the development branch.

-This information can be found in file `SIESTA-version` (for recent versions of Siesta) or file `version.info` (for older versions of Siesta; in this case, if you obtained the source code using git,
+This information can be found in file `SIESTA.version` (for recent versions of Siesta) or file `version.info` (for older versions of Siesta; in this case, if you obtained the source code using git,